Notes to Schedule of Expenditures for Federal Awards for the Year Ended Aug. 31, 2020

 The Texas Water Development Board receives capitalization grants to create and maintain Clean Water State Revolving Funds programs (CWSRF, CFDA 66.458).
 The state can use capitalization grant funds to provide a long-term source of state financing for construction of wastewater treatment facilities and implementation of other water quality management activities.

-The CWSRF provides loans at interest rates lower than what can be obtained through commercial markets.
+The CWSRF provides loans with lower interest rates than those from commercial markets.
 Mainstream funds offer a net long-term fixed interest rate below market rate for those applicants financing the origination fee.
 The maximum repayment period for most CWSRF loans is 30 years from completion of construction.
 Capitalization loans processed for CWSRF for the year ended Aug.
-31, 2018, were approximately $56.1 million and are included in the Schedule.
+31, 2020, were approximately $68.3 million and are included in the schedule.
 CWSRF outstanding loans, with no continuing audit requirements, at Aug.
-31, 2018, were approximately $2.6 billion.
+31, 2020, were approximately $3.2 billion.

 Drinking Water State Revolving Funds (DWSRF, CFDA 66.468)

-The DWSRF can provide loans at interest rates lower than the market or provide other types of financial assistance for qualified communities, local agencies and private entities.
+The DWSRF can provide loans at interest rates lower than the market can, and can provide other types of financial assistance for qualified communities, local agencies and private entities.
 Mainstream funds offer a net long-term fixed interest rate below market rate for those applicants financing the origination fee.
 The maximum repayment period for most DWSRF loans is 30 years from the completion of construction.
 Capitalization loans processed for DWSRF for the year ended Aug.
-31, 2018, were approximately $52.2 million and are included in the Schedule.
+31, 2020, were approximately $73.2 million and are included in the schedule.
 DWSRF outstanding loans, with no continuing audit requirements, at Aug.
-31, 2018, were approximately $1.2 billion.
+31, 2020, were approximately $1.6 billion.

 The chart below summarizes activity by the state for the two revolving loan programs.